 Neurologists believe that RLS comes from an issue with how the body processes dopamine.
 Dopamine is one of the hormones involved in controlling muscle movement.
 Symptoms of the condition often occur in the evening, or while the sufferer is resting.

 This can affect the sleep enormously.
 If the limbs are continually twitching, the body is not resting and recuperating as it should be – it’s using energy to keep those muscles moving.
 That’s why it should be treated before the lack of quality sleep can cause a long-term problem.

-The treatment for RLS can include more exercise and a reduction in stimulants like alcohol and caffeine.
+The treatment for RLS can include more exercise and a reduction in stimulants like caffeine.
 Those who suffer from a severe case of RLS may be able to get prescription medication.

 Insomnia is perhaps the most common sleep disorder affecting adults.
 It’s a condition that makes it difficult for people to get the amount of sleep they need to maintain good health.
 This could mean they find it hard to get to sleep, or they find themselves waking up many times throughout the night.

 It’s not unusual for people to struggle with sleep from time to time.
 But when the problem gets to the point that your lack of sleep affects your daily life, that’s classed as insomnia.
 Perhaps you feel irritable or grumpy during the day.
 Maybe you find it hard to concentrate when you need to.
 All of these symptoms are signs of insomnia.

 - Sleep apnea

 - Certain foods, drinks, and substances – alcohol, caffeine, nicotine, etc.